-The above example of you and me skates by a bit of an Aspie reality.
+The above example of you and me skips by part of the Aspie reality.
 The truer description would be that we would both do fine in a typical situation.
-But I'll score just enough misses, over time, to lead me in a screwball or confusing direction just when everything seemed like it was OK.
+But I'll score just enough misses, over time, to lead me in a screwball, or confusing direction - just when everything seemed like it was OK.

 So it wouldn't be you saying that I didn't get it like above.
 Instead, things get weird later because you and I might think we were on the same page and somewhere I make the wrong conclusion about something, and neither of us can figure out where or why.

 "You mean you knew all along?
 I wrote the budget spreadsheet for that whole project - as if the guy was shooting straight with us!"
 I would ask you, surprised.